 14 In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel.
 (1 Cor.
 9:14 NIV.)

 But I thought Jesus said to His disciples to lay no cost on anyone they served by preaching and healing?
 "Without cost you have received; without cost you are to give."
 (Matt.
 10:8, NAB.)
-Jesus in the prior verse was commanding the apostles to go out and preach the gospel, so the context makes quite clear that no charge was to be made on auditors to hear preaching of the gospel or healing ministries.
+Jesus in the prior verse was commanding the apostles to go out and preach the gospel, so the context makes quite clear that no charge or burden was to be made on auditors to hear preaching of the gospel or healing ministries.

 Hence, 1 Tim.
 5:17-18 and 1 Cor.
 9:14 contradicts Jesus in Matthew 10:8.

 Incidentally compare: Micah 3:11 WEB which says similarly to what Jesus says:

 and her prophets of it tell fortunes for money: